-VRI provides infrastructure, service, and training, to accommodate deaf inmates enrolled in vocational or educational courses.
+VRI provides infrastructure, service, and training, to accommodate deaf offenders enrolled in vocational or educational courses.

 The mandate stemmed from the 1994 Armstrong v.
 Schwarzenegger Case ¬ a case that found the State of California not meeting ADA compliance within their prison systems.
 Not only did the Division of Rehabilitative Programs respond with this initiative in place, but it will continue to expand and develop as its needs are identified.